portworx/px-dev/README.md

 Important: save off any data on storage devices that will be pooled by PX-Lite.
 Storage devices will be reformatted!

 To view the storage devices on your server:
-* AWS Console: select the instance and scroll down to the Description tab
- * Note the Block devices
 * Command line: run ```# lsblk```
  * Note the devices without the part(ition)